ABHISHEK03312/NLP-assignment2/README.md

 The Graphical representations for the results can be found in results-graphs.ipynb

-### Change necessary file paths in order to generate results.
+### Change necessary file paths as well as required parameters to generate results.
+#### example parameters : word_mode, char_model which can take values such as "LSTM" or "CNN".